timrogers/gh-migration-audit/README.md

 The tool will audit your repo, and then write a CSV file to the `--output-path` with the results.

-## Step 3.
-Audit all repos owned by a specific organization or user
+### Audit all repos owned by an organization or user

 `gh migration-audit audit-all` will audit all GitHub repositories owned by a specific organization or user, and output a CSV file with information about data that cannot be migrated automatically.